binkley/wrong-place-wrong-time/homebrewery.md

 way.
 Near Snail Street is your shabby 3rd-floor flop on Dust Alley&mdash;a bolthole good enough for your needs.

+After a _long conversation_ with Mrs. Hattrick, your landlady, you seek relief.
 Everything is muddy or wet from the late afternoon rain, and through clouds a low, waning, gibbous moon shines pale yellow somewhat illuminating the street.
 A good night to spend in a festhall or tavern or both.
 After enjoying Three